gayatrisoni/CS624_PE_Gayatri/README.md

 Output: The output of the program is a visual representation if to-do list.
 This is displayed in the app's internface, where each task is listed.
 The user can add more task and they will append the list.

+# PE04:
+Input: The React Native application is designed to display user profile cards.
+The input for each card includes user data such as the image, name, occupation, description, showThumbnail flag, and an onPress function.
+The data array holds multiple user profiles, each profile initialized with the same information for demonstration purposes.

+Process: The program uses the ProfileCard component to render individual user cards.
+The handleProfileCardPress function in the parent component manages the state, toggling the showThumbnail property when a card is pressed.
+The styling, defined in the StyleSheet, make sure a visually appealing layout with platform-specific adjustments for shadows (iOS) and elevation (Android).
+The rendering logic maps over the user data, creating instances of the ProfileCard component, and organizes them into rows.

+Output: The output is a user-friendly interface displaying profile cards in rows, each containing three cards.
+Users can press a card to toggle between a full-size view and a thumbnail view.
+The visual representation includes user images, names, occupations, and descriptions.
+Overall, the program provides an interactive and dynamic way to showcase user profiles in a mobile application.